novaitdevteam/nova.docs/docs/components/novatalkscore.md

 	- **ENCRYPTION_SECRET** - secret of the data.
 Additional string for generating *secretKey*.
 One of the elements for *encryptData*.

-- *NovaTalks.Core*: Added "Pin/Unpin" and "Reply" functionality to message. [:clipboard: NC2-552] [NC2-552]
+- *NovaTalks.Core*: Added "Pin/Unpin" and "Reply" functionality to message [:clipboard: NC2-552] [NC2-552]

 	- The order number of pinned message corresponds to the order in which the agent pinned it.